National Cycle Collection

 History, tourist information, and nearby accommodation

 The earliest bicycles date back to 1819, and the newest (as of this writing) to 2005.
 There is a large collection of the iconic Penny Farthing bicycles, plus solid tyred cycles.
-In addition to the historic bicycles there os a large collection of cycling memorabilia, cycling books and magazines.
+In addition to the historic bicycles, there is a large collection of cycling memorabilia, cycling books and magazines.

-See Boneshakers and the Hobby Horse from the very dawn of cycling, and explore a recreation of an historic street scene, with a country garage and bicycle shops.
-Other nostalgic displays include a 1928 Austin 7 automobile, and an early radio shop.
-See historic cycling posters, photos, and enamel signs that evoke the nostalgia of cyclings past.
+See Boneshakers and the Hobby Horse from the very dawn of cycling, and explore a recreation of a historic street scene, with a country garage and bicycle shops.
+Other nostalgic displays include a 1928 Austin 7 automobile and an early radio shop.
+See historic cycling posters, photos, and enamel signs that evoke the nostalgia of cycling's past.
 Tableaux are designed to evoke different time periods in the history of cycling.